willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * 5 tips for at-home workouts: 1) Choose your workout space.
 2) Schedule your workouts.
 3) Start with what you have.
 4) Mix it up.
 5) Set your intention.
 * How to manage [emotional eating](https://www.wikiwand.com/en/Emotional_eating)
 * Talk less, Do more
+* Connect the dots: Andy's advice for aligning your body, speech, and mind

 ## Today's Meditation